Advertising: Criticisms

 While advertising can be seen as necessary for economic growth, it is not without social costs.
 Unsolicited commercial e-mail and other forms of spam have become so prevalent as to have become a major nuisance to users of these services, as well as being a financial burden on internet service providers.
 Advertising is increasingly invading public spaces, such as schools, which some critics argue is a form of child exploitation.
 This increasing difficulty in limiting exposure to specific audiences can result in negative backlash for advertisers.
 In tandem with these criticisms, the advertising industry has seen low approval rates in surveys and negative cultural portrayals.
+A 2021 study of TV advertising found that for more than 80% of brands, advertising had a negative return on investment.
+Unsolicited ads have been criticized as attention theft.

 One of the most controversial criticisms of advertisement in the present day is that of the predominance of advertising of foods high in sugar, fat, and salt specifically to children.
 Critics claim that food advertisements targeting children are exploitive and are not sufficiently balanced with proper nutritional education to help children understand the consequences of their food choices.
 Additionally, children may not understand that they are being sold something, and are therefore more impressionable.
 Michelle Obama has criticized large food companies for advertising unhealthy foods largely towards children and has requested that food companies either limit their advertising to children or advertise foods that are more in line with dietary guidelines.
 The other criticisms include the change that are brought by those advertisements on the society and also the deceiving ads that are aired and published by the corporations.
 Cosmetic and health industry are the ones which exploited the highest and created reasons of concern.

-A 2021 study found that for more than 80% of brands, advertising had a negative return on investment.
-Unsolicited ads have been criticized as attention theft.
+Political advertisement and their regulations have been scrutinized for misinformation, ethics and political bias.